 Did you make friends in jail?
 Need to say wassup to somebody you met when you were locked up?
 Then send them a message by posting a comment below.

-Say Hello to people locked up at Graves County Jail
+Say Hello to people incarcerated at Graves County Jail

 Links and Resources